 - 5. Related Offenses

-Intimidating a witness involves using threats, harassment, or act of harm or injury upon a witness or victim of a crime to influence their decision.
+Intimidating a witness (witness tampering) involves using threats, harassment, or act of harm or injury upon a witness or victim of a crime to influence their decision.
 This includes influencing the witness or victim to:

 - Testify falsely;